Indexed Grothendieck construction: Examples

 \begin{exampl}[semidirect product of groups] Let $\A$ be the one-object category $\mathcal{B}G$ corresponding to a group $G$.
 Consider then $F\:\mathcal{B}G\to \CAT$ that sends the unique object of $\mathcal{B}G$ to the one-object category that corresponds to a group $H$.
 Functoriality of $F$ corresponds precisely to giving a group homomorphism $\rho\:G\to \opn{Aut}(H)$ where $\opn{Aut}(H)$ is the group of automorphisms of $H$.
 Then the Grothendieck construction $\Groth{F}$ is a one-object category corresponding to the semidirect product $H\rtimes_\rho G$.
 Thus \thex\ref{teormain} characterizes functors $H\rtimes_\rho G\to \CAT$ in terms of opfibrations in $\m{\mathcal{B}G}{\CAT}$ over the functor $F$ that corresponds with $\rho\:G\to \opn{Aut}(H)$. \end{exampl}

-\begin{exampl}[Hofmann-Streicher universe in $2$-presheaves] We apply \thex\ref{teormain} to get a nice candidate for a Hofmann-Streicher universe (see~\cite{hofmannstreicher_liftinggrothuniverses}) in the $2$-category $\m{\A\op}{\CAT}$ of $2$-presheaves.
-The second author will then show in a forthcoming paper that such candidate is indeed a $2$-dimensional classifier in $\m{\A}{\CAT}$, towards a $2$-dimensional elementary topos structure on $\m{\A}{\CAT}$.
+\begin{exampl}[Hofmann--Streicher universe in $2$-presheaves] We apply \thex\ref{teormain} to get a nice candidate for a Hofmann--Streicher universe (see~\cite{hofmannstreicher_liftinggrothuniverses}) in the $2$-category $\m{\A\op}{\CAT}$ of $2$-presheaves.
+The second author has shown in the following paper~\cite{mesiti_twoclassifiersdensegenstacks} that such candidate is indeed a $2$-dimensional classifier in $\m{\A\op}{\CAT}$, towards a $2$-dimensional elementary topos structure on $\m{\A\op}{\CAT}$.
 This was actually the starting motivation for the second author to produce the indexed Grothendieck construction.

 Recall that the archetypal subobject classifier is $T:\1\to \{T,F\}$ in $\Set$.
 Every subset $A\cont X$ is classified by its characteristic function $\chi_A\:X\to \{T,F\}$.
 More precisely, pulling back $T:\1\to \{T,F\}$ gives a bijection